The Map Used to Negotiate the End of the Mexican-American War—One of the Most Important Maps in United States History

 Disturnell's Treaty Map was originally engraved by White Gallaher & White in 1828, drawing cartographically from Henry Schenk Tanner's 1825 English-language map of Mexico.
 Following a long hiatus, the map was then reissued by John Disturnell starting in 1846 during the Mexican-American War, with twenty-two further states appearing by 1852.

 These states were printed in small runs that included minor changes and updates.
 The parties involved in the signing of the Treaty and in the subsequent boundary commission were oftentimes unaware that they were using different states.
-The US National Archives has the seventh state (1847), the Mexican government has the twelfth state (also 1847), Robert E. Lee used an unknown 1846 edition (possibly the present) to determine if San Diego was part of Alta or Baja California, and the fifteenth edition (1848) was used by John Bartlett, Boundary Commissioner, in the field.
-Here presented is the third state of the map, published in 1846.
+The US National Archives has the seventh state (1847), the Mexican government has the twelfth state (also 1847), Robert E. Lee used an unknown 1846 edition to determine if San Diego was part of Alta or Baja California, and the fifteenth edition (1848) was used by John Bartlett, Boundary Commissioner, in the field.

 The map was constructed to show Mexico at a time when it included California, the Great Basin, Utah, Texas, and the southern states.
 Northwards, the map extends to the boundary between Alta California and the Oregon Territory established by the Treaty of 1818.
 Insets of the roads between Mexico City and Veracruz, as well as distances, are provided.
 Adjacent to the title is the Mexican symbol of an eagle sitting on a cactus on which the names of all the Mexican states and territories are inscribed.